Antibunching via cooling by heating: Conclusions

 \section{Conclusions}

 We have investigated statistics of the photon (phonon) field under linear and nonlinear dampings in a coupled bipartite system attached to three independent heat baths.
 It has shown that a nonlinear two-photon (phonon) cooling by heating process can be realized from the linear system-bath couplings.
 This is achieved by employing bath spectrum filtering.
 For high temperatures of these heat baths, strong photon (phonon) antibunching and sub-Poissonian statistics are reported.
 Our key result is that the antibunching in the photon (phonon) field increased with the increase in spectrally filtered heat bath temperature.
 This notion of emergence and increase in quantumness by environment temperature is applied to a two-level system coupled longitudinally with a harmonic oscillator or analogous optomechanical system.
 The underlying physical mechanism is explained by showing that the two-photon cooling process is the dominant source of damping.
-Our analysis may provide a possible route for the realization of the thermally controlled nonlinear damping in the quantum systems, and generation of profound quantum states via cooling by heating schemes.
+Our analysis may provide a possible route for the realization of the thermally controlled nonlinear damping in the quantum systems, and generation of profound quantum states via cooling by heating schemes. { The thermal environment may destroy the quantumness of the quantum states of photon/phonon fields.
+Consequently, our results can be of fundamental and practical interest for presenting a route to high-temperature quantumness and single-photon/phonon sources \cite{doi:10.1063/1.1650032, O'Brien2009}.}